 Thought having a baby was the best excuse ever to ditch your yoga class?
 Think again.
 Babies and yoga do mix – and in the best circles.
-Gisele Bündchen is a big fan, as are the many mums who regularly go along to baby yoga.
-Not only is it a great post-baby body tone-up, there are lots of benefits for your little one.
+Gisele Bündchen was a big fan, as are the many mums who regularly go along to baby yoga.
+Not only is postnatal yoga great for that post-baby body tone-up (and yep, your pelvic floor) but there are lots of benefits for your little one too.

 We talk to baby yoga expert Sam Petter to find out more about baby yoga.

 Baby yoga mixes physical touch with emotional contact and movement.
 The meaningful touch and play used in baby yoga gently encourages your little ones to enjoy and explore their new-found skills as they start to progress and move in different ways.
-Even if you only do it for 5-10 minutes at a time you will really notice the benefits.
+Even if you only do it for 5-10 minutes at a time you will really notice the benefits such as bond and communication.

 Bonding with your baby